Damien Robitaille: Biography

 His 200th song of the day was We Are the World, a song that features 21 artists in the original version.

 As part of the School culture days of 2020, he offered the song Il me semble in a karaoke version so that all the students of Quebec and the Francophonie could sing in together.

 Other projects

 Radio

 During the 2011 summer season, Damien Robitaille hosted two radio shows on ICI Musique: Jamais trop tard pour les standards, which highlighted pop and jazz classics from the 1930s to the 1950s, and La Chaîne musicale, which brought together singer-songwriters to present their musical world.

 TV

 Ma caravane au Canada, broadcast in 2014 on TV5, featured Damien Robitaille and Vincent Gratton introducing francophones from different regions of Canada.

-Damien Robitaille also hosted in 2016 the show Voyage de chien on the Unis TV channel (filmed in Ontario and Manitoba) with his dog Suki (an American Akita).
+Damien Robitaille also hosted the show Voyage de chien on the Unis TV channel (filmed in Ontario and Manitoba) with his dog Suki (an American Akita) in 2016.
 The program showcased the natural encounters and events that occur when you have a dog.

+He has also performed three of his songs: "Mambo Mètissè", "Homme Autonome", and "Bienvenue a Longueiul" during two different episodes of the quiz show 100 Génies.